A new error-modeling of Hardy's paradox for superconducting qubits and its experimental verification: Circuits for Hardy's test using superconducting qubits

-We have performed a series of experiments to validate Hardy's non-locality for two qubits in IBM five-qubit quantum computer (ibmqx4 chip)~\citep{IBM}.
-It uses a particular physical type of qubit called a superconducting transmon qubit made from superconducting materials such as niobium and aluminum, patterned on a silicon substrate.
-During all the experiments, the fridge temperature was maintained at $0.021K$.
-Any experiment in IBM quantum computer can be performed for 1 shot, 1024 shots, 4096 shots or 8192 shots in every run.
+We perform a series of experiments to check Hardy's non-locality for two qubits in the IBM quantum computer~\cite{IBM}.
+For simplicity, we use the \textit{ibmqx4}\cite{ibmqx4} chip which is five-qubit, as we only need two qubits for our experiment.
+This experiment can also be done using other chips consisting of any other number of qubits (more than or equal to two).
+It uses a particular physical type of qubit called a superconducting transmon qubit made from superconducting materials niobium and aluminum, patterned on a silicon substrate.
+During all the experiments, the fridge temperature is maintained at $0.021$ K. Any experiment in the IBM quantum computer can be performed for 1 shot, 1024 shots, 4096 shots or 8192 shots in every run.

-In current IBM ibmqx4 chip topology, for using multi-qubit gates like $CNOT$, there is a restriction, i.e., not all pair of qubits can be used for circuit implementation.
-List of possible combinations is given in details in IBM website~\citep{IBM} and also discussed in Section IV.
-It should be noted that all the qubits are subjected to different types of errors given in IBM website~\cite{IBM}.
-Initially, we have implemented our circuit by choosing any possible pair of qubits and then validated the results for the rest of the possible combinations of qubits.
+In the current IBM \textit{ibmqx4} chip topology~\cite{IBM}, for using multi-qubit gates like $CNOT$, there is a restriction, i.e., not all pairs of qubits can be used for circuit implementation.
+The list of possible combinations are given in details in the IBM website~\cite{IBM} and it is also discussed in Section \ref{Other_CNOT_Gate} in details.
+It should be noted that all the qubits are subject to different types of errors as given in the IBM website~\cite{IBM}.
+Initially, we implement our circuit by choosing any possible pair of qubits and then validate the results for the rest of the possible combinations of qubits.